 But, in presence of leasehold, a succession clause shall be clearly written into the lease agreement to allow the heirs to come into the rights and duties of the deceased lessee.
 If nothing is mentioned, the lease is extinguished by the death of the Lessee (section 569 of CCC. and supreme judgment no. 384/2540).
 However, in case of the death of the lessor the leasehold rights and duties of the lessor shall transfer towards his/her heirs. (section 545 of CCC.)

 In conclusion, to avoid confusion when the seller, real estate agent presents you the Land or Condo.
 Most importantly, be sure what you are going to buy.
 So, before you understand the difference, don’t sign any contract.
 Even if it is a reservation agreement.
 Finally, prevention is better than cure.
-If you need help from a Law firm who offers full Legal services in real estate law in Phuket, feel free to contact us.
+If you are in need of a real estate lawyer or for more information feel free to contract us at any time.